2022 Board of Directors

 Janene's professional background includes diverse experiences in environmental education in academic, municipal, and nonprofit sectors.
-Janene has enjoyed pivoting her skills to the forest collaborative setting, and is committed to building positive and effective relationships among various stakeholders within the region.
+Janene has enjoyed pivoting her skills to collaborative forest health work, and is committed to building positive and effective relationships among various stakeholders within the region.
 Janene holds a Master of Science in Environmental Policy & Planning from Ohio University and has over a decade of experience in nonprofit administration and leadership.
 Janene lives in Vancouver, WA with her spouse and three children.
 Originally from the Midwest, they all enjoy exploring the forests, mountains, oceans, book stores, and coffee shops of the Pacific Northwest.